csi-greifflab/embedairr/README.md

 ### Output Configuration
 - **`--experiment_name`** (str, optional): Prefix for names of output files.
 If not provided, name of input file will be used for prefix.
-- **`--streaming_output`** (bool, optional): When True, PEPE preallocates the required disk space and writes each batch of outputs concurrently.
+- **`--streaming_output`** (bool, optional): PEPE preallocates the required disk space and writes each batch of outputs concurrently.
+Can pose issues with file systems that do not support memory mapping (such as some distributed file systems.)
 When False, all outputs are stored in RAM and written to disk at once after computation has finished.
 Default is `True`.
 - **`--precision`** (str, optional): Precision of the output data.
 Choose from `float16`, `16`, `half`, `float32`, `32`, `full`.
 Inference during embedding is not affected.
 Default is `float32`.
 - **`--flatten`** (bool, optional): Flatten 2D output arrays (per_token embeddings or attention weights) to 1D arrays per input sequence.
 Default is `False`.